Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 After playing the game/using the code the next step is reading the code and making small changes and improvements.

+## Objectives

+- Define Scope
+    - Local scope
+    - Global Scope
+- Use const, let, and var to define variables in a scope
+    - Block scope
+    - Function Scope
+- Identify the scope of variables and functions
+- Define Closure
+- Identify the scope of variables captured by Closure
+- Use template strings

+## Scope

+Scope is a term that determines where a variable or function is accessible in your software.

+Scope can be Global the variable is visible everywhere or local the variable is accessible in a limited area.

+Variables defined **without** one of the keywords `const`, `let`, or `var` is global.

 ## Updating Syntax

 **Template Strings**